alphagov/gds_zendesk/README.md

    )
    ```

-### Enabling a dummy Zendesk client (development mode)
+### Enabling development mode

-Because Zendesk doesn't provide a staging environment, you might want to use a dummy client during development.
+Because Zendesk doesn't provide a staging environment, it is advised to use the development mode

-This can be enabled by setting `development_mode: true`.
-Development mode is off by default.

-## Dummy Zendesk Implementation
+during development and testing.
+When this mode is enabled:
+* the real Zendesk client is replaced by an interface-equivalent dummy implementation (which makes no network calls)

-Ticket creation failures can be simulated by including `break_zendesk` anywhere in the ticket description.
+* ticket creation failures can be simulated by including `break_zendesk` anywhere in the ticket description

+Development mode can be enabled by configuring `development_mode: true`.
+It is off by default.